 - Engage in an audit of existing heritage plaques.
-In collaboration with the local Civic Societies, Town Councils and other stakeholders, identify notable figures with connections to buildings across South Kesteven in readiness for an extended national scheme, a Council Blue Plaque Scheme or both. - Raise the profile of the Grantham TrailTail app and explore appropriateness of future additions to the TrailTale app from the Districts' other towns
+In collaboration with local Civic Societies, Town Councils and other stakeholders, identify notable figures with connections to buildings across South Kesteven in readiness for an extended national scheme, a Council Blue Plaque Scheme or both. - Raise the profile of the Grantham TrailTail app and explore appropriateness of future additions to the app from the District's other towns

-Support South Kesteven's rich aviation history
+Support a rich aviation history